AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 **What is SIEM?**
 Security information and event management is a security solution that provides real time logging of events to detect threats.

+**What are IOCs, and IOAs?**
+IOC: Indicators of compromise are evidence of  the techniques used for potential intrusions
+IOA: Indicators of attack are evidence of techniques used in an attack

+**True positive vs False Positive**
+True positive is when an alert alerts the situation it is supposed to detect.
+False positive is when an alert alerts a situation that it is not supposed to detect.

+**Describe the Zero Trust security concept**
+A model that operates on the principle of never trust always verify.
+Assumes threats can come from outside and inside the network and require strict verification of very access attempt.

+### Network
+**What is the OSI Model?
+Explain each layer**

 ## Encountered Interview Questions
 Interview questions I've encountered